 The siding of your manufactured home is especially vulnerable to storm damage because the siding on the exterior of the house sits atop insulation.
 When the siding comes off in the high wind, the insulation and interior walls of your home can sustain significant damage.
 To secure the siding better, you can add more screws to ensure that it holds tightly where it meets the house’s walls, floor, and roof.

-- Install Storm Shutters
+- Close your Storm Shutters

 - Maintain the Roof